PedroLuisBernardos/Tearlaments-Guide/reddit.md

 A great Hand Trap that allows turn 0 plays and mill 3.
 Also, your opponent can't stop the mill once the effect has resolved; the Summon and the mill trigger on the same effect.

-## Sheiren
+## Scheiren

 >During your Main Phase: You can Special Summon this card from your hand, and if you do, send 1 monster from your hand to the GY, then, send the top 3 cards of your Deck to the GY.
 If this card is sent to the GY by card effect (except during the Damage Step): You can Fusion Summon 1 Fusion Monster from your Extra Deck, by placing Fusion Materials mentioned on it from your hand, field, and/or GY, including this card from your GY, on the bottom of the Deck in any order.
 You can only use each effect of "Tearlaments Scheiren" once per turn.

 The best of the sisters.
 She will not only mill 3 but also send another monster in your hand by effect, so it will activate it's effects when send to the GY.
 You can also pitch a brick like Malicious or a Shuffler.
 Finally, your opponent can't stop the mill once the effect has resolved; the Summon and the mill trigger on the same effect.

-One interesting play that you can do with Sheiren and TKash if you don't have any other monsters in hand is to activate the effect of Sheiren (cl1) and then TKash (cl2).
+One interesting play that you can do with Scheiren and TKash if you don't have any other monsters in hand is to activate the effect of Scheiren (cl1) and then TKash (cl2).
 First you will banish something to Summon TKash.
-Then, Sheiren checks if you have a monster on activation (so it was ok when you activated it, you had TKash), but now, since you have no monsters in hand, Sheiren will just Summon and will not mill since you can't discard any monster.
+Then, Scheiren checks if you have a monster on activation (so it was ok when you activated it, you had TKash), but now, since you have no monsters in hand, Scheiren will just Summon and will not mill since you can't discard any monster.
 This interaction is due to the **then** in this sentence: `Special Summon this card from your hand, and if you do, send 1 monster from your hand to the GY, then, send the top 3 cards of your Deck to the GY`

 ## 🧜‍♂️ The other Tear monsters